China state sector a honey pot for corrupt officials

 No details of the investigation have been released.
 PetroChina also did not respond to a request for comment.

-Similarly, Chinese authorities have released no details about a probe into Wison Engineering Services Co Ltd (2236.HK), a private contractor whose major customer in recent years has been PetroChina.
+Similarly, Chinese authorities have released no details about a probe into Wison Engineering Services Co Ltd, a private contractor whose major customer in recent years has been PetroChina.

 "Public procurement corruption is not limited to energy.
 It is across the board," said Lin Boqiang, director of the China Centre of Energy Economics at Xiamen University in Fujian and an adviser to China's National Energy Administration.